lucianagabrielavaliente/Tips-dataset-Analysis/README.md

-# Tips-dataset-Analysis
+## Overview

-Simple analysis using the "tips" dataset from Seaborn, exploring data visualization and analysis techniques with Python, Pandas, and Seaborn.
+This project is a simple practice using Seaborn and Pandas with the "tips" dataset provided by Seaborn.
+It's intended as a demonstration of data visualization and analysis techniques using Python, Anaconda, and Jupyter Notebook.

+## Dataset

+The dataset used in this project is the "tips" dataset provided by Seaborn.
+It contains information about tips left by customers in a restaurant, along with other variables such as total bill, day of the week, time of the meal, etc.